AL0YSI0US/data-structures-and-algorithms/README.md

 ### 🤔 R E F L E C T I O N S

 + It keeps me awake wonderin'...what is it that is manipulating the color behavoir of  the "`( (( ))`" parenthesis in VS code?
 Depending on where I place them, and how many (but specifically where) they change color almost as if they comprehend the data they are containing and have a specific set of rules they are abiding by.
 What sort of JS magik is at play here???
++ Developer Mozilla is the best resource for code challenges imo.

 ### ❤️ G R A T T I T U D E